John at the Villa Savoye by Le Corbusier

-John Klopf is a licensed architect over 23 years in the field.
-He is the Founding Principal of Klopf Architecture, which he founded in 2001 after working for a few years at other firms.
+John Klopf is a licensed architect over 24 years in the field.
+He is the Founding Principal of Klopf Architecture, which he started in 2001 after working for a few years at other firms.
 John, along with his wife and their two sons, lives in San Francisco and enjoys walking his dogs to work or biking to work whenever possible.

 John was born in Cleveland Ohio, and is a graduate of both Harvard (Bachelor, 1993) and Berkeley (Master of Architecture, 2000).
 While at Berkeley, he won the highly competitive Branner travel fellowship for nine months of fully-paid independent architectural study in Japan, Europe, and Scandinavia.
 While at Harvard he studied abroad for one semester in Nanjing, China.

 In addition to practicing architecture, John has taught design at USF (the University of San Francisco) as an adjunct professor, taught introductory design classes at Berkeley as a lecturer and graduate student instructor, and managed a major sustainability research project for the architecture department at Berkeley.

 Today architectural practice consumes all of John’s professional time.
 He focuses on modernist homes, Passive Houses, net-zero energy homes, and mid-century modern buildings in general.
 Having recently become a certified Passive House Designer, he is excited to be working on more net-zero energy modern houses and is pleased to be working on the firm’s first modern style Passive House.

 Geoff at the Holocaust Memorial by Peter Eisenman in Berlin